 - The entities (the Offset Project Operator, Authorized Project Designee, and any entity holding credits) that are seeking issuance of ARB Offset Credits are required to register with ARB.

-- The early action offset project must be listed with ARB by submitting the required information per Section 95990(d) of the Regulation.
-ARB has made a form available for listing the early action offset project:
+- The early action offset project must be listed with ARB by submitting the required information per §95990(d) of the Regulation.
+ARB has made a form available for listing early action offset projects:

-- The early action offset project undergoes regulatory verification per Section 95990(f) of the Regulation.
-It is required that a conflict-of-interest assessment is done prior to verification services commencing.
-Conflict of interest is assessed against parties that hold (at the time of submission of the conflict-of-interest- assessment to ARB) greater than 30 percent of the Early Action Offset Credits issued under each applicable data report year(s) being verified.
+- The early action offset project undergoes regulatory verification per §95990(f) of the Regulation.
+It is required that a conflict-of-interest assessment be done prior to verification services commencing in order to evaluate any potential conflicts of interest between the verifier, Offset Project Operator, Authorized Project Designee, and any technical consultants.
+For early action offset projects, conflict of interest is also assessed against parties that hold (at the time of submission of the conflict-of-interest- assessment to ARB) greater than 30 percent of the Early Action Offset Credits issued under each applicable data report year(s) being verified.

 - The project successfully completes a desktop or full offset verification and receives a positive or qualified positive verification statement.

 - ARB will make a determination if the early action offset credits meet the requirements of the Regulation.
 Within 10 days of making a determination ARB will notify the Reserve to cancel the Early Action Offset Credits in its registry.

 - The Offset Project Operator, Authorized Project Designee or holder of the early action offset credits will request issuance of ARB offset credits from ARB.
 ARB has provided a form, the Request for Issuance of ARB Offset Credits for an Early Action Project, which may be used to submit this information.